Want to Know How to Endure Trials and Grow Better?

-And eventually, he didn’t seek out God when struck with disease, disaster, and defeat.
+And eventually, he didn’t seek out God when struck with the disease, disaster, and defeat.

-Where God had led Asa to victory at the beginning of his reign was finally overcome with bitterness to God and devotion to Asa’s own willpower and strength.
+Where God had led Asa to victory at the beginning of his reign was finally overcome with bitterness toward God and devotion to Asa’s own willpower and strength.

-Asa continued on the path farther from God and his commandments to actually doing things against God.
+Asa continued on the path farther from God and his commandments to actually do things against God.

 Asa could have repented and returned to God, but bitterness and lack of trust caused him to travel far from the Lord.